softwaresaved/byte-sized-rse/index.md

 # Byte-sized RSE

 Byte-sized RSE is a series of standalone mini training materials providing key research software skills in around 1-1.5 hour.
 It has been originally been developed and run by the [UNIVERSE-HPC](https://www.universe-hpc.ac.uk/) project.
-There has been 3 [Byte-sized RSE series](https://www.universe-hpc.ac.uk/events/byte-sized-rse/) so far, each with a number of episodes - some of which are documented in this project:
+There have been 3 [Byte-sized RSE series](https://www.universe-hpc.ac.uk/events/byte-sized-rse/) so far, each with a number of episodes - some of which are documented in this project:

 - Integrated Development Environments
 - Code Style & Linting